samapriya/amwater/README.md

 **amwater only support Python v3.4 or higher**

-To install **amwater: Simple CLI for SofarOcean API** you can install using two methods.
+To install **amwater: Alert CLI for American Water** you can install using two methods.

 ```pip install amwater```